 Our consolidated financial statements include our accounts and those of our majority-owned subsidiaries in which we have a controlling interest, after the elimination of all intercompany accounts and transactions.
-We also consolidate other entities and ventures in which we possess a controlling financial interest as well as partnership interests where we are the sole general partner of the partnership.
+We also consolidate other entities and ventures in which we possess a controlling financial interest as well as partnership interests where we are the sole general partner of the Partnership.
 We evaluate our financial interests in business enterprises to determine if they represent variable interest entities where we are the primary beneficiary.
 If such criteria are met, we consolidate the financial statements of such businesses with those of our own.
 Third party or affiliate ownership interests in our controlled subsidiaries are presented as noncontrolling interests.
+See Note 8 for information regarding noncontrolling interests.